googleapis/google-cloud-python/detangle_client_base_classes.rst

   table data to GCS in its ``load_table_from_file`` method.

 - Clients which are passed on already-created ``requests.Session``-workalike should *not* need / require / infer credentials.
+For the ``storage`` case noted above, where the credentials are used to create a signed URL, we could fall back to using the ``credentials`` attribute of the session.

 Hybrid Clients
 ~~~~~~~~~~~~~~